- Soil Association

 Details on the Sustainable Farming Scheme (SFS)

-For the first time since 2022, Welsh farmers can access financial support to convert to organic farming through the Welsh Government’s SFS.
-Applications can be made online now via the government website.
-The window will close Friday 12 September.
+For the first time since 2022, Welsh farmers have been able to access financial support to convert to organic farming through the Welsh Government’s SFS.
+The window closed in September and successful applicants have until 1 January to register with a certification body.

 The SFS has three layers of support: